Uberspace/paternoster/README.md

 give normal shell users special privileges, while still having a sleek and easy to understand user interface.

+Ansible 2.1.x to 2.10.x as well as python 2.7 to 3.8 is supported and tested automatically.
+We recommend using ansible 2.8+ and python 3.6+.

 Once everything is set up, a paternoster script can be used like this:

 ```